-This edition was published by Delacorte Books for Young Readers on February 12, 2013 in hardcover and has 304 pages.
+This steampunk is a hardcover edition that was published by Delacorte Books for Young Readers on February 12, 2013 and has 304 pages.

 Third in the Iron Codex steampunk series for young adults.
 The story revolves around Aoife Grayson and her driving need to rescue Dean.

 I’m half enthralled with the world that Kittredge has created and half appalled because Aoife is such an idiot.
 She actually believes the wicked people around her!
 She drives me nuts as she keeps going off half-cocked.
 Never examining anything, never checking.
 What makes it worse is Kittredge is so vague in so much of it.
 It’s hard enough making sense of what’s happening, but there’s so little to ground you; you really do need the background that reading the first two in the series — Iron Thorn, 1, and Nightmare Garden, 2 — will give you.
 It is an interesting world Kittredge has created; I just wish she had been more clear.

 Hah, I agree with Aoife, Conrad’s got some nerve blaming her for so much she wasn’t prepared for.
 And whose fault is that??